 This Memorare is entrusts our petitions to our Blessed Mother, the Virgin Mary.
 In it, we ask her to pray for our needs.
 Download a printable version here.

 This is a really peaceful way to end the day.
-Some people feel like the Liturgy of the Hours is too “old fashioned” to use with teens and children, but even younger children can appreciate it.
+Some people feel like the Liturgy of the Hours is too "old fashioned" to use with teens and children, but many can appreciate it.
 Just use a portion of it if that is more appropriate.

 This litany helps us remember and pray the beatitudes.
 It also asks for our Lord’s grace so we can live these values in our daily lives.

 This Litany of the Call to Discipleship asks our Lord to give us the grace to be His disciples.
 It focuses on various people in the gospel and asks for the grace to answer His call as they did.

 In this Litany of St. John the Baptist, we ask this saint by his many titles and roles to pray for us so we can be more like him.

 In the Litany of the Way, the Truth, and the Life, we come to realize the diverse ways in which Jesus influences our lives.
 He is the direction we need to follow, the truth we need to cling to, and the fundamental purpose of our being.